Hasbro Interactive: Losses and dot-com bubble burst (1999–2000)

 Hasbro Interactive became the number 3 video game publisher within three years of its founding.
 But in 1999, Hasbro Interactive lost $74 million on revenues of $237 million a growth of just 20% over the previous year.
 Late in 1999 with several game projects underway and dozens of new employees, many of whom moved just to work for the company, Hasbro Interactive shut down several studios in a cost-cutting move.
 The studios affected included the former MicroProse offices located in Alameda, California, and Chapel Hill, North Carolina.
 A game development company, Vicious Cycle Software, was started by employees laid off in the North Carolina Hasbro Interactive studio closing.
 In 4 years, Hasbro Interactive's revenue increased 577%.

-By the middle of 2000, the dot-com bubble had burst, Hasbro share price had lost 70% of its value in just over a year and Hasbro would post a net loss the first time in two decades.
+By the middle of 2000, the dot-com bubble had burst, Hasbro share price had lost 70% of its value in just over a year and Hasbro would post a net loss for the first time in two decades.

 Sale to Infogrames (2000–2001)

-Faced with these difficulties, on December 6, 2000, Hasbro announced they would completely sell off their Hasbro Interactive division to French software company Infogrames.
+Faced with these difficulties, on December 6, 2000, Hasbro announced they would completely sell off their Hasbro Interactive division to French software company Infogrames Entertainment SA.
 The sale included nearly all of their video game related rights and properties, the Atari brand and Hasbro's Games.com division, developer MicroProse and all of its software titles up to that point except for the Avalon Hill property.
 Hasbro Interactive's sale price was $100 million, $95 million as 4.5 million common shares of Infogrames and $5 million in cash.
 Under the terms of the sale agreement, Infogrames gained the rights to develop games based on Hasbro properties for a period of 15 years plus an option for an additional 5 years based on performance.
-The deal was completed on January 29, 2001, and Hasbro Interactive, Inc. was renamed as Infogrames Interactive, Inc. Majesco had ended its relationship with Hasbro once Infogrames took over the gaming company.
+The deal was completed on January 29, 2001.
+Majesco had ended its relationship with Hasbro once Infogrames took over the gaming company.